vuminhkh/tosca-runtime/README.md

 * Each deployment is self-contained, a deployment in failure will never impact others, possibility to stop, move the deployment manager agents to other machine, restart in all transparency without the deployed applications even know about it.

 Tosca Runtime's aim is to become a basic development kit for Tosca as much as a JDK for Java.
-It focus on the aspects simplicity, light weight, rapidity to develop Tosca recipe, to test and to deploy.

 Getting Started
 ============================